-All trips into the wilderness come with dangers and risks as well as high rewards.
-Mitigating risks involves careful planning, bring gear suitable for any conditions, and avoiding mistakes.
+All trips into the wilderness come with dangers and risks as well as rewards.
+Mitigating risks involves gathering information, careful planning, bringing gear suitable for any conditions, and avoiding mistakes.

-- What gear will be needed, such as avalanche gear, wind and UV protection, and insulation?
+- Winter gear adjustments.
+Based on snowpack, weather forecast, and time of year, what gear will be needed, such as avalanche gear, wind and UV protection, insulation, or traction?

-You can learn about how to read avalanche reports in these tutorial videos:
+You can begin learning about how to read avalanche reports by watching these tutorial videos:

 Always check weather temperatures and wind speeds, not just cloud cover.